News / Pre-Lay Shed to Eggs: Why the 30-Day Rule Isn't...

 Temperature: Higher basking temperatures may speed development.
 Some breeders report shorter shed-to-lay times with warmer gravid female setups.

-Individual variation: Just like humans, every female has her own timeline.
+Individual variation: Every female has her own timeline.
 First-time breeders may take longer.
 Experienced females often follow consistent patterns year to year.

 Clutch size: Larger clutches may take longer to develop fully.